stephpalacios/stephpalacios/README.md

 - 👋 Hi, I’m @stephpalacios
 - 👀 I’m interested in learning how to code and program.
-Currently majoring in Computer Science and am excited for the future!
+Currently enrolled in Codecademy to learn HTML, CSS, and Java.
 - 🌱 I’m currently learning how to work with GitHub.
 - 💞️ I’m looking to collaborate on any simple projects that can help introduce me to the coding world.